📚 Camera Buying Guide

 Autofocus System

-Fast and accurate autofocus is crucial for sharp images, especially of moving subjects.
+Critical for capturing sharp images, especially moving subjects.

 Video Capabilities